Fluorcanasite

-Fluorcanasite is a rare calcium, potassium, sodium fluoride silicate mineral, discovered in the Kirovsk mine's dumps, in Russia.
-It has been approved by the IMA in 2007.
-The name fluorcanasite is a portmanteau word, and was made by blending fluorine, a chemical element that can be found in the mineral, and canasite, as the mineral is close to canasite in several ways (analogue of said mineral and a member of the canasite group).
+Fluorcanasite is a rare calcium, potassium and sodium fluoride silicate mineral.
+It was discovered in 2003, in the Kirovsk mine's dumps in Russia, and was approved by the IMA in 2007.
+The name fluorcanasite is a portmanteau, and was made by blending fluorine, a chemical element that can be found in the mineral, and canasite, as the mineral is close to canasite in several ways: it is an analogue of said mineral and a member of the canasite group.
 Fluorcanasite is also close to frankamenite.

 Properties

 It is the triclinic analogue of canasite, and a member of the canasite group.
-It grows into prismatic crystals that can reach up to 2 mms in size extending along [010].
-It is pleochroic, meaning the color of the mineral seems to change depending on the axis it is viewed at.
+It grows into prismatic crystals that can reach up to 2 mm in size, extending along [010].
+It is pleochroic, meaning that the color of the mineral seems to change depending on the axis it is viewed at.
 It is coloured amber, purple and lilac respectively along the α, β and γ optical axes.
-It has a barely detectable 0.77% potassium radioactivity measured by the GRapi (Gamma Ray American Petroleum Institute Units).
-It consists mostly of oxygen (38.22%), silicon (25.97%) and calcium (15.44%), but otherwise contains potassium (9.04%) - which gives its radioactive attributes - fluorine (5.86%) and sodium (5.31%).
 Parting is parallel to {001}.
-Hackly fracture only applies on the b axis, among a and c axis the fracture is stepped.
+Hackly fracture only occurs on the b axis; on a and c axis, the fracture is stepped.

+It consists mostly of oxygen (38.22%), silicon (25.97%) and calcium (15.44%), but also contains potassium (9.04%), fluorine (5.86%) and sodium (5.31%).
+Its potassium content results in a barely detectable radioactivity level of 129.46 Gamma Ray American Petroleum Institute (GRapi) units and a concentration per GRapi unit of 0.77%.

 Occurrences and localities

 Fluorcanasite is a type locality at Mount Kukisvumchorr, Russia.
-It is associated with pectolite, microcline, nepheline, villiaumite, scherbakovite, rasvumite, lamprophyllite, mosandrite, molybdenite and aegirine.
+It is associated with pectolite, microcline, nepheline, villiaumite, shcherbakovite, rasvumite, lamprophyllite, mosandrite, molybdenite and aegirine.